cristi-cosulianu/-TW-4-AnCoWe/README.md

 - MySQL <br />

-To use this repo you have to folow this steps: <br />
+To play this game you have to folow this steps: <br />
 1.)
 Clone the repository on your local machine. <br />
 2.)
 Open "-TW-4-AnCoWe", open a terminal and run the following command "npm install". <br />
 3.)
 Connect to MySQL and run the script from "./docs/DatabaseCreator.sql". <br />